MicrosoftDocs/sdk-api/sdk-api-src/content/effects/nf-effects-iwmpeffects2-setcore.md

 ## -description

+\[The feature associated with this page, [Windows Media Player SDK](/windows/win32/wmp/windows-media-player-sdk), is a legacy feature.
+It has been superseded by [MediaPlayer](/uwp/api/Windows.Media.Playback.MediaPlayer). **MediaPlayer** has been optimized for Windows 10 and Windows 11.
+Microsoft strongly recommends that new code use **MediaPlayer** instead of **Windows Media Player SDK**, when possible.
+Microsoft suggests that existing code that uses the legacy APIs be rewritten to use the new APIs if possible.\]

 The <b>SetCore</b> method is called by Windows Media Player to provide visualization access to the core Windows Media Player APIs.